9 min read

 1. AI triage: not “summarize this case,” but “show me what to watch first”

 Five officers respond to one scene.
 All five record overlapping slices of the same event.
-The investigator scrubs through each one, guesses which angle matters most, and mentally stitches together a timeline.
+The investigator scrubs each one, guesses which angle matters, and mentally stitches a timeline.
+Hours of human labor.

-- Which recordings cover the 90 seconds before the foot pursuit started?
+• Which recordings cover the 90 seconds before the foot pursuit?

-- Show me the clearest angles of the first use-of-force moment
+• Show me the clearest angles of the use-of-force moment

-This is not a chatbot gimmick.
-It is an investigative triage layer for high-volume incidents — multicam use-of-force reviews, officer-involved shootings, prosecutor prep for a known incident window.
+This is not an AI gimmick.
+It is a triage layer for high-volume incidents — use-of-force reviews, officer-involved shootings, mass protests.

-The natural starting point is not “AI understands all your evidence.”
-That would mean running expensive vision models across every frame of every upload, most of which is routine patrol, transport, static scenes, or dead air.
-Bad unit economics, weak ROI.
+The wrong starting point is “AI understands all your evidence.”
+That means running expensive vision models across every frame — most of which is routine patrol, transport, or dead air.
+Bad economics.

-The smarter version indexes cheaply everywhere — metadata, timestamps, transcripts, camera-officer linkage, overlap detection — and reasons deeply only when the case earns it.
-A serious incident, an explicit investigator query, a prosecutor preparing for trial.
-That is when the system spends the compute.
+The right version indexes cheaply everywhere — metadata, timestamps, transcripts, camera-officer linkage, overlap detection — and reasons deeply only when the case earns it: a serious incident, an investigator query, a prosecutor preparing for trial.

-The goal is to cut time-to-first-relevant-clip from hours to minutes.
+The goal: cut time-to-first-relevant-clip from hours to minutes.

-That sounds simple, but it is a big change in product philosophy.
-Most evidence systems still assume the user already knows where the answer lives.
+Sounds simple.
+It is a big shift in product philosophy.
+Most evidence systems still assume the user knows where the answer lives.
 In real investigations, they often do not.

 2. The evidence graph: from files and folders to entities and relationships